Back to Blog

 Look into the future

-Making it easy for customers to use AR with no app needed will positively influence the adoption rate.
-Retailers will have the tool they need to complement a visit to the showroom, and customers will have the right amount of information to make more informed decisions.
+Making it easy for customers to use AR with no app needed will positively influence the adoption rate and solidify its place in the omnichannel strategy.
+Retailers gain a powerful tool that perfectly complements a showroom visit, and customers receive the exact amount of visual information needed to make confident, informed purchasing decisions.

-In the future, as we see increased usage of AR in everyday life, the ability to access AR instantly without the need to install an app will become imperative.
+As we continue to see increased usage of AR in everyday life, the ability to access AR instantly without the need to install an app will become imperative for winning the digital consumer.

 GET THE EBOOK